programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 import numpy as np
 ```

-## Get the Data
+### Getting the Fatal Force Data

+The lesson uses data from the *[Washington Post](https://en.wikipedia.org/wiki/The_Washington_Post)*'s [Fatal Force database](https://github.com/washingtonpost/data-police-shootings), which is available to [download from _Programming Historian_'s GitHub repository](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv).
+The *Post* started the database in 2015, seeking to document every time a civilian encounter with a police officer ends in the death of the civilian.
+This data is neither reported nor collected systematically by any other body, so the *Post*'s work fills an important lacuna in understanding how police in the USA interact with the people around them.
+The *Post* provides [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about how this data is collected and recorded.

+My comments will reflect the data in the database as of June 2024.
+If you work with the data downloaded from _Programming Historian_'s repository, your visualizations should resemble those in this lesson.
+However, if you access the *Post*'s database directly at your time of reading, the numbers will be different.
+Tragically, I can confidently predict that these numbers will continue to increase.

 This lesson will show how to create a choropleth map using two data files:
-* A file with the data to count and visualize: the _Fatal Force_ dataset
+* A file with the data to count and visualize: the 'Fatal Force' dataset
 * A file with data about the shapes (in this case, counties) to draw on the map: the 'cartographic boundaries' file

-Using Pandas, these datasets will be turned into dataframes (DF).
+Using Pandas, these datasets will be turned into dataframes.
 In order for Folium to match records from one dataframe with the other, they need to share a common variable.
 The maps will be plotting county-level data, so the common variable will be the **Federal Information Processing Standard** (FIPS) [county code](https://en.wikipedia.org/wiki/FIPS_county_code).
-Many datasets of county-level data include the FIPS code, but unfortunately the *Fatal Force* database does not, so this lesson will first teach you how to add it.
+Many datasets of county-level data include the FIPS code, but unfortunately the Fatal Force database does not, so this lesson will first teach you how to add it.

-If the *cartographic boundary* file you were using was based on another boundary type (such as [census tracts](https://en.wikipedia.org/wiki/Census_tract), or [police precincts](https://en.wikipedia.org/wiki/Police_precinct)), the same basic steps would be followed – the map produced would simply reflect these different geometries instead.
+If the cartographic boundary file you were using was based on another boundary type (such as [census tracts](https://en.wikipedia.org/wiki/Census_tract), or [police precincts](https://en.wikipedia.org/wiki/Police_precinct)), the same basic steps would be followed – the map produced would simply reflect these different geometries instead.

-### Fatal Force Data

-The *Washington Post*'s Fatal Force dataset contains the data to be counted and visualized.
-The *Post* provides [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about how this data is collected and recorded.

 Pandas parses the data as it imports it.
 It is pretty good at recognizing 'string' (character) data and numeric data –importing them as `object` and `int64` or `float64` data types – but sometimes struggles with date-time fields.
 If you include the `parse_dates=` parameter, along with the name of the date column, it is more likely that Pandas will parse the date field correctly as a `datetime64` data type.